- Places to Explore

 - Fodor's Choice

-Step into this vast repository of spectacular finds, housed in a three-building complex in a forecourt of Topkapi Palace, to get a head-spinning look at the civilizations that have thrived for thousands of years in and around Turkey.
+Step into this vast repository of spectacular finds, housed in a three-building complex in a forecourt of Topkapı Palace, to get a head-spinning look at the civilizations that have thrived for thousands of years in and around Turkey.
 The main museum was established in 1891, when forward-thinking archaeologist and painter Osman Hamdi Bey campaigned to keep native antiquities and some items from the former countries of the Ottoman Empire in Turkish hands.
-The most stunning pieces are tombs that include the so-called Alexander Sarcophagus, found in Lebanon, carved with scenes from Alexander the Great's battles, and once believed, wrongly, to be his final resting place.
-An excellent exhibit on Istanbul through the ages has artifacts from prehistory through the Byzantine and Ottoman periods and helps put the city's complex past into context.
-Exhibits on Anatolia include a section displaying some of the gold jewelry and other artifacts found in excavations at Troy.
-There is also an extensive collection of classical sculpture and even a model Trojan horse for the kids.
+The most stunning pieces are sarcophagi that include the so-called Alexander Sarcophagus, found in Lebanon, carved with scenes from Alexander the Great's battles, and once believed, wrongly, to be his final resting place.
+An excellent exhibit on Istanbul through the ages has artifacts and fragments brought from historical sites around the city that shed light on its complex past, from prehistory through the Byzantine period.

 In summer, you can mull over these glimpses into the distant past as you sip coffee or tea at the café in the garden, surrounded by fragments of ancient sculptures.